 Receiving a gene positive predictive test result may be overwhelming immediately afterwards.
 It is often very difficult to recall what was discussed.
 The results may become more real in the days and weeks that follow.
 It is important to realise that emotional turmoil is quite normal and will usually ease considerably as day to day life takes over once again.
 However, if you experience continuous anxiety or are unable to sleep you should speak to your genetic counsellor or GP.
 Huntington's Disease Association of Ireland can also provide support.

-HD is typically a slow progressing illness.
+Huntington's disease is typically a slow progressing illness.
 As a result, you could have considerable time to carry on as per usual after a genetic test diagnosis.
 The timing of symptom onset is dependent on many things including the function of other genes, your general health and environmental factors such as diet and exercise.
-As yet, there is no effective treatment to delay or slow down HD, but there are ways you can help yourself and learn to manage your disease.
+As yet, there is no effective treatment to delay or slow down Huntington's disease, but there are ways you can help yourself and learn to manage your illness.

-Significant progress has been made by researchers world-wide to understand HD and to develop potential therapies to halt or reverse the disease.
+Significant progress has been made by researchers world-wide to understand Huntington's disease and to develop potential therapies to halt or reverse the disease.
 There is now greater hope than ever before that therapies will be found to fight Huntington’s disease.
 HDBuzz is an excellent research news resource.
-Enroll-HD gives all HD family members an opportunity to help advance HD research.
+Enroll-HD gives family members impacted by the illness an opportunity to help advance Huntington's disease research.